jeffrey-l-turner/syssetup/README.md

 These defaults for non-interactive setup will not install editors, and are primarily designed for running a headless Node.js system.

-After running interactive setup, you may optionally generate Heroku and GitHub keys.
-Place the public keys (~/.ssh/*.pub) appropriately within your GitHub and Heroku profiles/accounts.
+After running interactive setup, you may optionally generate ssh keys.
+Place the public keys (~/.ssh/\*.pub) appropriately within your appropriate profiles/accounts (e.g. GitHub).

-Test by executing: ```ssh -T git@github.com```; and/or test by executing: ```ssh -vT git@heroku.com``` *Note: shell request will fail but message will show:* "Authentication succeeded (publickey)."
+Test by executing: ```ssh -T git@github.com```; and/or test by executing: ```ssh -vT git@heroku.com``` **Note: shell request will fail but message will show: "Authentication succeeded (publickey)."**

 Logout of shell and log back in to properly setup environment.